 ArtCare has a temporary exhibition space along the main hospital corridors and regularly programmes individual artists and groups to display 2D artworks in a variety of media.
 Exhibitions are programmed 12-18 months in advance.
 There is also an annual Open Exhibition, which takes place in early spring, where local and regional artists can submit up to 5 pieces of work for selection.
 Submission packs are usually sent out to artists on our mailing list in February and details advertised in local press at that time too.
 Find out more by downloading our general guidelines for exhibiting 2D artworks at the hospital.

-For 3D artists ArtCare has a locked external courtyard off the main corridor on Level 4, SDH North for displaying large external pieces such as stone sculpture, bronze, willow, and installation art.
+We are seeking artists to exhibit is our locked external courtyard off the main corridor on Level 4, SDH North.
+This space is for displaying large external pieces such as stone sculpture, bronze, willow, and installation art.
 Pieces are viewed from inside through large windows.

 GCSE and A-Level students